-The purpose of the Flyfisher's Club of Oregon Graduate Scholarship is to provide support for graduate students pursuing a course of study involving any one of the endemic wild stocks of fish within watersheds of the State of Oregon.
+The Graduate School invites nominations for the Tom McAllister Flyfisher's Club of Oregon Graduate Scholarship.
+The purpose of this award is to provide support for domestic or international graduate students pursuing a course of study involving any one of the endemic wild stocks of fish within watersheds of the State of Oregon.

 The award is provided through a generous annual donation by the Flyfisher Foundation.